 What do you do when your hot and very much in-demand new restaurant burns down a few weeks after opening?

-Well, if you’re Matti Fallon and the team at Mornington’s Colt Dining, you spend a day grieving what was (including a vinyl record collection that numbered in the thousands), then you dust yourself off and start again, folding your unique origin story into the mythos of your next ventures.
+Well, if you’re the team at Mornington’s Colt Dining, you spend a day grieving what was (including a vinyl record collection that numbered in the thousands), then you dust yourself off and start again, folding your unique origin story into the mythos of your next ventures.

-“We bound together as a team,” says Matti, talking about himself plus business partners Lisa Prince and Paul Godard, head chef Michael Kharsas and manager-sommelier Gilles Allo Ausina.
+“We bound together as a team,” say owners Lisa Prince and Paul Godard, head chef Michael Kharsas and manager-sommelier Gilles Allo Ausina.

 “We were working together and we weren't mourning… We still had an awful lot of momentum off the back of what we had only just wrapped up.”

-The Colt team had been assembled from various impressive local and far-flung locations, so Matti also felt a personal responsibility to keep everyone together.
+The Colt team had been assembled from various impressive local and far-flung locations, so the team also felt a personal responsibility to keep everyone together.
 You could say the fire at Colt forged an even tighter, more passionate crew.

 “And then we got this spot, and the landlord was happy to give us a good deal.
 So it was like, ‘All right, no time to stop.
 Let's go’.
 It was quite therapeutic in the sense that we all got to be around each other and keep creating.”